Peter Dorman

 Environmental sustainability

-The need to restructure industrial economies to achieve a sustainable environment becomes more evident every day.
+What the critics say: The need to restructure industrial economies to achieve a sustainable environment becomes more evident every day.
 But the deregulation of global markets undermines any progress.
 Critics fear that the pressure to sustain international competitiveness makes it more difficult for countries to enact policies that force businesses to pay for their environmental damage.
 Even where environmental laws are ambitious, the ability to implement them is diminished when businesses can relocate to more accommodating jurisdictions (Baker et al. 1998).

 Brown-Deardoff-Stern's assumptions: They assume away all environmental problems.
 There are no market failures in either production or consumption, and thus no externalities or public goods.
 In their model, global warming does not cause droughts or floods, and consumers derive value only from the goods they consume; the cost of producing those goods depends only on preexisting technology and the prices of labor and capital.